 Below are examples of opportunities available to residents at the moment.
 Also, roughly how much time each activity requires.
 We appreciate that not every option will be suitable for everybody.
 Hopefully there should be something for all.
 If you want to be involved in a way that isn’t included in the list then let us know.
 We can see what we can do to accommodate you.

 Do you have an idea for your local area?
 Want to get more involved with your community?
 Or be part of a group looking to improve services for residents?
-Please come to the Garth and talk to a member of the Community Development Team, or contact us.
+Please come to the Garth and talk to the Resident Involvement Officer or Community Development Officer, or contact us.

 Full Board members are likely to commit at least 146 hours per year to carry out their role effectively.
 This could be as much as 200 hours in a very busy year.

-Resident Scrutiny Panel (RSP) is a group of residents from rented, shared ownership and fully owned homes.
+Resident Scrutiny Panel (TRSP) is a group of residents from rented, shared ownership and fully owned homes.
 They live in different communities.
-The RSP work together to research different service areas.
-They make recommendations for change based on the evidence they find.
+The TRSP work together to review different service areas.
+They make recommendations for change and improvements based on the evidence they find.
 They present their findings to the Board.
-Although the group only started to work together in June 2015, they are already making a difference to services.

 Two to three hours a month for monthly meetings.
 Additional time will be required whilst completing a project, training or reading paperwork.